 Display Description Options / Notes • Pump Select?
 (Internal) Shows the currently selected pump that will be operated by pressing the pump on/off switch (TAP symbol).
-Use the select button (◀) to change.
+Use the select button () to change.
 Note: If you water pump stops working, this setting may have been inadvertently changed. <internal> = The internal pump will be operated by the pump switch. <external> = The external pump will be operated by the pump switch. <both> = Both the internal and external pumps will be operated simultaneously by the pump switch.</both></external></internal> • Water Tank Fill? <start 1="" min=""></start> Allows operation of the external pump for a period of one minute (for filling the internal tank from the external tank).
 Use the select button () to START (or STOP).
 Will have no effect if the external pump is already switched on (see above).
-Will not operate if the internal (fresh) water tank is showing 100% full. \ Clock Set?
+Will not operate if the internal (fresh) water tank is showing 100% full. • Clock Set?
 12:00 Access to set the internal clock Press the select button (◀) to select HOUR.
-Use the up/down (▲ ▼) buttons to change.
+Use the up/down (▲▼) buttons to change.
 Press the select button (◀) to select MINUTE.
-Use the (▲ ▼) buttons to change.
+Use the (▲▼) buttons to change.
 Press the select button (◀) to exit.
 Please note the clock uses a 24 hour cycle. • Alarm Set?
 12:00 Access to set the alarm clock Press the select button (◀) to select HOUR.
-Use the up/down (▲▼) buttons to change.
+Use the up/down (▲ ▼) buttons to change.
 Press the select button (◀) to select MINUTE.
-Use the (▲▼) buttons to change.
-Press the select button (◀) to exit.
+Use the (▲ ▼) buttons to change.
+Press the select button (◄) to exit.
 Please note the clock uses a 24 hour cycle. • Alarm = Off Shows the alarm clock status (on/off) Press the select button (◀) to switch between OFF or ON.
 The addition of an asterisk () in the top left of the main EC325 display indicates that the alarm is set

-Display Description Options / Notes • Set Event Timer?
+Display Description Options / Notes Set Event T Cimer?
 Access to set the event timer Press the select button (◀) to select HOUR ON.
 Use the up/down (▲ ▼) buttons to change.
 Press the select button (◀) to select MINUTE ON.
 Use the (▲ ▼) buttons to change.
 Press the select button (◀) to select HOUR OFF.
 Use the up/down (▲ ▼) buttons to change.
 Press the select button (◀) to select MINUTE OFF.
+Use the up/down (◀) to select MINUTE OFF.
 Use the (▲ ▼) buttons to change.
-Press the select button (◀) to select MINUTE OFF.
-Use the (▲ ▼) buttons to change.
 Press the select button (◀) to exit.
 Please note the event timer uses a 24 hour cycle.
 The event timer is used to switch the control panel power on and off in the absence of the user/occupier.
 See section 4.4 for further details.
-(Only available in H and M specification systems). • Event Timer = Off 12:00 till 12:00 Allows the event timer status (OFF/ON) and the current On and Off times.
+Event Time 12:00 till Allows the event timer status (OFF/ON) and the current On and Off times.
 Press the select button (◀) to switch between OFF or ON.
-(Only available in H and M specification systems).
-The addition of a hash (#) in the top right of the main EC325 display indicates that the event timer is set.
+The addition of a hash (#) in the top right of the main EC328 display indicates that the event timer is set.